jhpyle/docassemble/presentation/presentation.md

-But when I researched the available technologies for implementing these client-facing systems, I couldn't find any system that was sufficiently powerful and flexible.
+But when I researched the available technologies for implementing these client-facing systems, I couldn't find any system that was sufficiently powerful and flexible to do all these things.

 So I wrote my own.
 The result is called docassemble.
-It is a web application that asks questions of users and then does things on the basis of that information, like assembling PDF files and Word files, sending e-mails, retreiving information from a wiki and presenting it to the user, or storing information in a database.
+It is a web application that asks questions of users and then does things on the basis of that information, like assembling PDF files and Word files, sending e-mails, interacting with APIs, sending the user to another web site, or storing information in a database.

-Interview authors can write their own interviews, which clients can run by clicking on a link on their mobile phone or computer.
+Interview authors can write their own interviews, and clients can run them by clicking on a link on their mobile phone or computer.
+It's 100% free and open-source.

-The system is 100% free and open-source.
-You can download it on GitHub.
-It is licensed under the MIT License, which means that anyone can use it and modify it, even companies that want to use it to make a profit.

 Some of the features:

 * Developed with a mobile-first approach.
-Looks great on any mobile device, and also looks great on a computer monitor.
-Uses Bootstrap framework.
+Thanks to the Bootstrap framework, it looks great on any mobile device, and also looks great on a computer monitor.
 * It does document assembly, like HotDocs.
-It uses a Python-based templating system called Mako.
-So you have the full power of a general purpose programming language in your templates.
+It uses a templating system called Mako, which means you have the full power of Python, a general purpose programming language, in your templates.
 * It supports electronic signatures.
-Using the touch screen, users can sign their name using their finger, and then the signature can be inserted into an assembled document, which the user can download either as a PDF or a Microsoft Word file.
+Using the touch screen, users can sign their name using their finger, and then the signature can be inserted into an assembled document.
 * It handles document uploads.
-For example, suppose we want clients to be able to assemble form letters to their landlords about housing conditions.
-In the middle of the interview, the user can take a picture with her phone, for example of a broken window, and then the photograph will be inserted into the body of the letter.
-Or, clients can assemble a family law pleading on their cell phone, attaching screenshots of threatening text messages as exhibits to the pleading.
+While assembling a letter to a landlord about housing conditions, the user can take a picture with her phone, and then the photograph will be inserted into the body of her letter.
 * It has built-in text-to-speech capability.
-So users with low literacy can click a play button and their phone will read the text of each question out loud.
+So users with low literacy can click the play button and their phone will read the text of each question out loud.
-* Interview authors can easily embed their own audio or video content directly into interviews, as well as images, such as icon buttons.
+* Also, interview authors can easily embed their own audio or video content directly into interviews, as well as images, such as icon buttons.
-* It has built-in capability for drawing Google Maps.
+* It has built-in capability for drawing Google Maps, as well as for taking user-supplied addresses and figuring out the latitude, longitude, and county.
 * It is designed from the ground up to handle interviews in multiple languages and different countries.

-    ---
-    question: What form do you want to prepare?
-    decoration: document
-    field: form_to_prepare
-    buttons:
-      - Custody Complaint: custody
-        image: parentchild
-      - Support Complaint: support
-        image: coins
-    ---
+All of the elements of the application, including the labels on buttons, can be converted into any language.

-To create a docassemble interview, you write a text file, in a format called YAML, which stands for YAML ain't markup language.
-Document assembly templates are written the same way.
-Logic is expressed using Python code.
-Formatting of text is expressed using Markdown, a popular markup language.
+To create an interview, you write a text file, in a format called YAML, which stands for YAML ain't markup language.
+You express logic using Python code.
+You express formatting of text using Markdown, a popular markup language.
+Document assembly templates are written the same way as questions, with the same syntax.

-The most powerful feature of docassemble is that it automatically figures out what questions to ask and the order in which to ask them.
-All that the interview author needs to do is 1) specify the end goal of the interview, such as a document to be assembled, and 2) make sure there is a question to gather each piece of relevant information that might be needed along the way.
-The system will figure out what questions are necessary to ask in order to get to the end result.
+The most powerful feature is that it automatically figures out what questions to ask the user and the order in which to ask them.
+All that the author needs to do is specify an end goal for the interview, such as a document to be assembled, and make sure there are questions to gather each piece of relevant information that might be needed along the way.

 For example, you can write things like this in a template:

-    % if client_has_standing and jurisdiction_is_proper:
-    Congratulations, you have a valid claim.
-    % else:
-    Sorry, you do not have a valid claim.
-    % endif
+If the client has standing and if the jurisdiction is proper, the client has a valid claim, or not.

 The variable `client_has_standing` is a legal concept that can be expressed using simple Python code: